 Why Is Cold Warehousing in Florida Important?

-In order for container ports to invest in cranes and other equipment and for facilities to cater to reefer shipments, there must be a return on investment.”
-Global infrastructure developments represent a growing need for dependable, assessable, and affordable cold storage facilities for businesses both large and small.
-Central Florida finds itself at the heart of this continually expanding global cold chain.
+There must be a return on investment for facilities to cater to reefer shipments and for container ports to invest in cranes and other equipment.
+Global infrastructure developments represent a growing need for dependable, accessible, and affordable cold storage facilities for businesses.
+Central Florida is at the heart of this continually expanding global cold chain.

-The need for cold storage aligns with Florida’s status as one of America’s largest agricultural markets exporting over $4 billion in agricultural products.
-Naturally, these products include citrus fruits such as oranges and grapefruits, but also include a wide range of other vegetables and field crops as well as livestock ranging from cattle to chickens to pigs.
+The need for cold storage aligns with Florida’s status as one of America’s largest agricultural markets exporting over $4 billion in agricultural products annually.
+Naturally, these products include citrus fruits like oranges and grapefruits.
+There’s also a wide range of other vegetables, field crops, and livestock.
+Livestock includes cattle, chickens, and pigs.

 CWI Is Your Clear Choice

-Navigating these numerous Florida-based warehouses can prove a headache for businesses.
+Navigating these numerous Florida-based warehouses is a headache for businesses.
 CWI Logistics offers over 13 million cubic feet of cold storage for perishable agricultural products in the Auburndale, Winter Haven, and Bartow areas to accommodate the demanding requirements of Florida’s agricultural exports.